tbreslein/myosotis/README.md

   - [ ] add households
 - [ ] add the backend?

+## backend candidates

+- firebase (probably not, because it might be overkill?)
+- supabase (open source, but still kinda overkill)
+- pocket base (I need to host it myself, but seems super simple and uses Go for functionality; currently my fave)

 ## License

 The Myosotis code is licensed under the `BSD-3` license: